fonoster/routr/docs/api/credentials.md

 **Notes**

-You must send a basic authentication header with this request
+You must send a basic authentication header with this request.